PTAB

 DER2016-00001

-Oren Technologies, LLC v.
-Eiden, III, Kenneth W.
+Oren Technologies LLC v.
+Eiden III Kenneth W

 1. Case Identification

-• Filed: October 15, 2015
+- Filed: October 15, 2015

-• Petitioner(s): Oren Technologies, LLC; SandBox Enterprises, LLC; SandBox Logistics, LLC
+- Petitioner(s): Oren Technologies, LLC; SandBox Enterprises, LLC; SandBox Logistics, LLC

-• Patent Owner(s): Kenneth W. Eiden et al. (Applicants)
+- Applicant(s): Kenneth W. Eiden et al.

-• Challenged Claims: 1-18
+- Challenged Claims: 1-18

 2. Patent Overview

-• Title: Intermodal Storage and Transportation Container
+- Title: Intermodal Storage and Transportation Container

-3. Grounds for Derivation Proceeding
+3. Grounds for Unpatentability

-Ground 1: Derivation Under 35 U.S.C. § 135 - Claims 1-18 were derived from an invention conceived by Petitioner's inventor.
+Ground 1: Claims 1-18 were derived from an invention conceived by Petitioner's inventor under 35 U.S.C. § 135.

-• Prior Conception by Petitioner: Petitioner argued that John Oren, a named inventor on Petitioner's U.S. Application Serial No. 14/882,973 (’973 application), conceived of the complete subject matter of the challenged claims well before the filing date of the Respondent’s ’420 application.
-This prior conception, dating back to mid-2011, is allegedly corroborated by numerous exhibits, including dated sketches, engineering drawings, and a series of Oren’s own prior patent filings that disclose the key features of the claimed proppant handling system.
-These features include a container with a support frame, a storage body with a sloped discharge section, a slide gate, and top-loading openings, as well as a distribution system with a base unit, conveyor belt, and discharge chutes.
-Petitioner contended that this evidence demonstrates conception of every limitation in the challenged claims no later than April 2013.
+- Prior Conception: Petitioner argued that its inventor, John Oren, conceived of the complete subject matter of the challenged claims well before the applicants of the ’420 application.
+The conception allegedly began as early as mid-2011 and was corroborated by dated sketches, engineering drawings, and a series of Petitioner's own patent applications filed throughout 2012, which disclosed the core features of the claimed invention.
+These features included a container with a support frame, a storage body with a sloped discharge section, a slide gate for controlling proppant flow, specific loading openings, and a base unit with a conveyor system for distribution.

 4. Key Claim Construction Positions